Often, employment contracts are not important until a contract is terminated.

 Have your employment contract reviewed in advance or let us help you in the event of an employment conflict.

-If you are about to sign an employment contract with your employer, there are a number of things to look out for.
-For employers, too, there are certain things that are important when drawing up and having a contract signed.
-We will be happy to look with you to ensure that you are not faced with unpleasant surprises afterwards.
-Errors in the contract can have major consequences for both employee and employer.
-We help you draw up and check agreements for entrepreneurs.
-We also critically examine for employees whether the proposed contract is legally correct and what the possible consequences are.
+You are about to sign an employment contract with your employer.
+But do you know what rights, duties and other important issues are involved?
+Not only for employees, but also for employers, certain things are important when it comes to preparing and getting a contract signed.
+We are happy to look with you and make sure there are no unpleasant surprises afterwards.
+In fact, errors in the contract can have major consequences.
+We help draft and review agreements for business owners.
+We also critically review for employees whether the proposed contract is legally correct and what the consequences might be.

-The employment contract for an indefinite period of time, also known as a permanent contract or permanent employment contract, implies that the employee and the employer will work together for an indefinite period of time.
-A permanent contract does not have a predetermined end date and can therefore not simply expire or be terminated.
-To terminate a permanent contract unilaterally, your employer must have an urgent reason (instant dismissal), or have the contract terminated via the UWV or the subdistrict court.
+The indefinite employment contract means that employee and employer will work together for an indefinite period of time.
+This is also called a permanent contract or permanent employment.
+A fixed contract has no predetermined end date and therefore cannot simply expire or be terminated.
+To unilaterally terminate an open-ended contract, your employer must have an urgent reason, you will be fired on the spot.
+It is also possible to have the contract dissolved through the UWV or the subdistrict court.

-The on-call contract, also known as a zero-hours contract, min-max contract or flexible employment contract, is a contract whereby the employer can call the employee when needed.
-Within the on-call agreements there are different types of contracts.
-For example, the zero-hours contract has different conditions than the min-max contract.
-Contrary to the permanent contract and the temporary contract, an employee with a on-call contract is not always entitled to continued payment of wages in case of illness.
-With an on-call contract, you only work if your employer calls you, so you do not have a fixed monthly salary.
+The on-call contract is a contract where the employer can call the employee when needed.
+This is also called a zero-hours contract, min-max contract or flexible work contract.
+These different titles of on-call agreements often have different terms as well.
+Unlike a permanent and temporary contract, an employee with an on-call contract is not always entitled to continued payment of wages during illness.
+With an on-call contract, you work only when your employer hires you.
+So you don’t have a fixed monthly salary.